 Pistachios are a very nutritious food.
 They offer several health benefits, especially for the heart, gut, and waistline.

-Regularly eating pistachios may be a good way to improve health and wellbeing.
-But people should stick to plain, unsalted pistachio nuts in their shells and avoid eating more than one ounce a day.
+Regularly eating pistachios may help improve health and wellbeing.
+But people should stick to plain, unsalted pistachio nuts in their shells and avoid eating more than 1 oz a day.

 Pistachios are available for purchase in most grocery stores and online.